cobapen/sphinx-theme-mochi/_sources/Pages/usage.md.txt

 # Usage

-Sphinx-mochi-theme is a static theme with a python script bundled.
+Sphinx-theme-mochi is a static theme with a python script bundled.
 The usage should be straightforward.

 ## Foldable navtree